jamesonrader/AudioQR/README.md

 * Triggering commands on the smartphone through a television broadcast, online video, radio commercial, film and movies.
 Users can be rewarded for tuning in; products can be linked to during a featured commercial; coupons can be distributed, etc.

-* (Turn $10 household speakers into iBeacons.)[link]
+* Turn $10 household speakers into iBeacons.
 Any speaker emitting a unique fingerprint at regular intervals can be used to detect proximity and trigger events to achieve the same effect as traditional Bluetooth beacons.

 * Location-based “push” notifications.
 Users can be segmented by proximity to various speakers.